N3XT0R/laravel-migration-generator/README.md

 So on remigrating them at example on a dev-system, local-system or others its possible to migrate the schema without constraint violations.

+## Installation

+You can install this package over composer via

+``
+composer require n3xt0r/laravel-migration-generator
+``